-Cuisinart Coffee Center Review: The Best 2-Way of 2019?
+Cuisinart Coffee Center: The Best 2-Way of the year?

 After reading this Cuisinart Coffee Center review, you should have a better understanding of what to expect if you absolutely can’t live without your drip-coffee, basket-brew system despite wanting the flexibility afforded you by a single serve K-Cup option!

 Most of us (oh dear, are we dating ourselves here at CoffeeGrindGuru or what?) will remember the days of big, bulky VHS tapes.
 What’s worse, we even remember going to places like Blockbuster Video or Hollywood Video to actually rent movies and films.

 Despite all that, however, and even though both of those big-box rental agencies went the way of the dinosaurs, one ‘throwback’ classic certainly has yet to go extinct and is, more than likely, still hanging about in your kitchen: The 12-cup Mr. Coffee Machine.

 This stalwart of drip-coffee devotees the world over is by no means on its way out à la the VHS tape or the mighty T-Rex, but it could certainly do with a little upgrade and redesign.

 Just think about it.
 How many times do you actually consume all 12 cups o’ joe?
 Rarely, if ever, right?
 How about the number of instances where you got so sick and tired of brewing the same single origin day-in and day-out because you bought a hefty three-pound bag and, so, instead dashed out to your local café for one cup of their blended varietal at $3.00 for a single 8-ounce serving?

 But that’s where Cuisinart and its genius design team can come to the rescue (again, we might add)!